mlswg/mls-protocol/draft-ietf-mls-protocol.md

   cryptographic keys it holds.

 Group:
-: A linear sequence of epochs in which each epoch depends on its predecessor.
+: A group represents a logical collection of clents that share a common secret value at any given time.
+Its state is represented as a linear sequence of epochs in which each epoch depends on its predecessor.

 Epoch:
 : A state of a group in which a specific set of authenticated clients hold